-1. You have more than one number
+1. You have more than one number.

-Your credit score might seem like one monolithic number, but in fact, there are several different agencies that generate them, each with their own methodology.
+Your credit score might seem like one monolithic number, but in fact, there are several different agencies that generate these numbers, each with their own methodology.
 It might help to look into more than one source when checking your score, since your potential creditors are probably doing the same.
 Each score is created differently, so look into what your particular score is comprised of to get the full picture.

-2. Understanding debt-to-income ratio
+2. Your debt-to-income ratio matters.

 Staying on top of your score is paramount to keeping it healthy, and there’s more than one way to do just that.
 Be proactive about checking your credit score.
-And don’t just look at the score — it’s important to look through your full credit report to ensure your score appears correctly, and if not, then investigate why that might be—did you miss some payments that you weren’t aware of, or could there have been fraudulent charges on your accounts that need taking care of?
+And don’t just look at the score — it’s important to look through your full credit report to ensure your score appears correctly, and if not, then investigate why that might be.
+Did you miss some payments that you weren’t aware of, or could there have been fraudulent charges on your accounts that need addressing?
 If there are issues, then correct the record where needed.

-4. Your credit score could include factors outside of finances
+4. Your credit score could include factors outside of finances.

-5. There’s strength in diversity
+5. There’s strength in debt diversity.

 Having a mix of borrowing sources could be helpful to achieving better credit health.
 For example, an individual with only one source of credit (say, a store card) is less likely to have strong credit health than if they had the store card, some manageable student loan debt, a mortgage, and a personal loan and stayed on top of these debts.
 By maintaining this type of credit mix, you’ll likely maintain credit health, as long as the borrowing sources are in control.
 This demonstrates an ability to use financial tools responsibly and a commitment to staying on top of finances.

-6. Having debt is okay, as long as you manage it wisely
+6. Having debt is okay, as long as you manage it wisely.

 Don’t fear debt.
-Did you know that a small credit balance can actually be a good sign that you can handle credit responsibly.
+Did you know that a small credit balance can actually be a good sign that you can handle credit responsibly?
 If you’ve got none whatsoever, that may signal a credit naiveté.
 A manageable amount of debt usually shows that you can navigate the financial world, and can be trusted by creditors.

-7. Longevity matters
+7. Longevity matters.

 The age of your accounts, including a consistent pattern of on-time payments, can be a sign of credit health.
 For example, when you take out your first credit line, you’ll start building credit but won’t immediately have a score.
 Those people who make building credit a long-term goal and have held credit for a while, typically have great credit health.
 It takes time to build a reputation, and your credit is no exception.

-8. Be nice to your landlord
+8. Be nice to your landlord.

 Consistent late rent payments can indeed affect your credit score.
 When you miss payments, businesses can report you to the credit bureaus and the same holds true for your landlord or management company.
 Make sure you keep up with your rent, and if disaster hits unexpectedly, letting your landlord know about your situation may go a long way in keeping the relationship you have with him or her (and your credit) healthy.

 In the end, the best defense against poor credit health can be getting all the facts you need so you understand your score and can work on it, if need be.
-And most importantly, check and monitor your credit on a regular basis so nothing on your report comes as a surprise either.
+And most importantly, check and monitor your credit on a regular basis so nothing on your report comes as a surprise.

 Are you ready to get a better handle on your debt and improve your credit health?
 Learn more about debt consolidation loans.